bucketeer-io/bucketeer/docs/rfcs/0042-evaluation-for-updated-features.md

 #### Pattern B: Evaluation all and force update

+All feature flags should be evaluated, and the data in the SDK should be updated in the following the case:

-If your last evaluation was done more than a month ago, it will be determined that the results are considered too old and should be overwritten.
+- Your last evaluation was done more than a month ago.
+It will be determined that the results are considered too old and must be overwritten.
+- `UserEvaluationsID` in the GetEvaluationsRequest is empty.
+The SDK can set it to empty to re-evaluate and update all features when needed.
-Also, it is considered unusual that the `UserEvaluationsID` has changed even though the feature flags and user attributes have not been updated.
+- `UserEvaluationsID` has changed even though the feature flags and user attributes have not been updated.
+It is considered unusual.

 In this pattern, the server sets the `Evaluations` field evaluation results of all feature flags and sets the `ForceUpdate` field to true.

 An example response is shown below: